 Doc's Latest Blog

-Here is a chance to look at the world from a different perspective.
-A chance to use your emotional intelligence.
-By increasing your EQ, Emotional Quotient.
+Here is a chance to look at the world from a different perspective and use your emotional intelligence.

 Doc's Latest Blog

 A favorite line I hear in churches is to take your troubles (anxieties, depression, fears, shame, anger, and destructive relationships) to the Lord and leave them there.
 This is not working because the vast majority of your troubles are of your own making.
 God will not do what man needs to do.
 And man cannot do what God does.

 The concept of “leave it there” is a passive one.
 The picture I get is walking to the cross, saying, “Here are all my troubles, anxieties, depression, and anger.
 I am leaving them with you.
 “You take care of it,” and walking away, dusting off your hands.
 What picture do those words create for you?

 Do you believe that, as babies, we were born without troubles, anxieties, depression, fears, shame, anger, and relationship problems?

 So, as adults, where did these troubles come from?
 Do you believe that God gave them to you?
 From what we know about God, that does not sound likely.
 Look in the mirror to see where these problems and troubles came from!
 If you are the one who has created all these problems, then you are the one who can change them.

 Have you ever wondered why God does not answer your prayers?
 Perhaps God is waiting for you to learn how to undo all the troubles that you have created!
 Instead of asking God to change your wife, maybe you should ask God, “What do I need to learn from this situation, and where can I learn to do it differently?”
 You can use the same prayer, “What do I need to learn,” regarding my children, the boss, or even the crazy guy driving on the freeway so that I do not react but become an actor.